2 october

 DON'T:

 An ERP implementation is not just a simple reorganisation of IT.
-In most cases, it also changes many processes and processes and therefore also tasks within the company.
-If employees are not included in this development, they can quickly feel left out.
-Not knowing about the new structures leads to fear and results in a rejection of the new system, as its advantages are not recognised.
-Instead, attempts are made to work "past" the system.
-However, the management will try to measure the performance of the employees via the system - and criticise the poor development of the respective employee.
-In any case, an unhealthy corporate culture is inevitable.
+In most cases, it also changes many processes and processes, and therefore also tasks within the company.
+If employees are not involved in this development, they can quickly feel overlooked.
+Not knowing about the new structures leads to fear and, consequently, to rejection of the new system, as its advantages are not recognised.
+Instead, attempts will be made to work „around“ the system.
+However, management will try to measure employee performance through the system – and will point to the poor performance of the individual employee.
+An unhealthy company culture is definitely guaranteed.

 DO: